Retired nurse who sued HSE over cervical smear tests dies

 In February 2011, she had a smear test allegedly tested by CPL under the supervision of MedLab which came back as negative with a recommendation for the repeat smear in six months.

-In August 2011, it is claimed Ms Lucey had a repeat smear tested by CPL under the supervision of MedLab, reported as negative with a repeat smear recommended in a year.
+In August 2011, it is claimed Mrs Lucey had a repeat smear tested by CPL under the supervision of MedLab, reported as negative with a repeat smear recommended in a year.

 The retired nurse developed fatigue in late 2018 and lower back pain in May 2019, was later admitted to hospital for investigations and was diagnosed with cervical cancer in July 2019.

-It is claimed, despite regular smear tests as advised, cytological cell changes in Ms Lucey were allegedly allowed to develop and spread unidentified, unmonitored and untreated until her diagnosis with cervical cancer.
+It is claimed, despite regular smear tests as advised, cytological cell changes in Mrs Lucey were allegedly allowed to develop and spread unidentified, unmonitored and untreated until her diagnosis with cervical cancer.

 All the claims are denied.